zdravkov/kendo-docs/api/web/treeview.md

 ### setDataSource

-Sets the dataSource of an existing TreeView and rebinds it.
+Sets and binds a dataSource to the widget.

 #### Parameters